-.data

-A data frame, data frame extension (e.g. a tibble), or a lazy data frame (e.g. from dbplyr or dtplyr).
-See Methods, below, for more details.

-<data-masking> Name-value pairs.
-The name gives the name of the column in the output.

-The value can be:

-- A vector of length 1, which will be recycled to the correct length. - A vector the same length as the current group (or the whole data frame if ungrouped). - NULL, to remove the column. - A data frame or tibble, to create multiple columns in the output.
+.data A data frame, data frame extension (e.g. a tibble), or a lazy data frame (e.g. from dbplyr or dtplyr).
+See Methods , below, for more details. ••• <data-masking> Name-value pairs.
+The name gives the name of the column in the output.</data-masking> The value can be: • A vector of length 1, which will be recycled to the correct length. • A vector the same length as the current group (or the whole data frame if ungrouped). • NULL, to remove the column.
+A data france and ibble to anote multiple columns in the sutment

+• A data frame or tibble, to create multiple columns in the output.